 In short, it appears my background has given me a semi-unique skill set that will allow me to easily become my own publisher.
 Thus, I am filing an Assumed Business Name (Idaho’s version of a DBA — we can never do anything normally) with the Secretary of State’s office next month…Wylde Hare Press will be born.

 Why?
 Carina Press just rejected the best thing I have ever written, “The Nobinata Gambit.”
-I submitted the manuscript to them reluctantly because Carina is an imprint of Harlequin, which is a corporate master of ensuring rights are never returned to writers.
-I might as well have the entire diaspora series with them.
+I submitted the second manuscript to them reluctantly; Carina is an imprint of Harlequin, which is a corporate master of ensuring rights are never returned to writers.
+I reasoned that I might as well have the entire diaspora series with them, in spite of poor sales for the first title.

 By way of comparison, my Samhain Publishing title earns $1.65 per sale at third party retailers, and sells more copies per month (as in 6 copies vs 4) in spite of being three years older.
 So much for the mighty Harlequin marketing machine, LOL.
 They work great for some people — I have several friends who published well with the company — just not for me.

-I will not start on my editor (who was essentially the reason I sat on the manuscript for nine months).
+I will not start on my editor (who was essentially the reason I sat on the manuscript for nine months after completing it).
 Lovely woman, but we had different visions for the story in “The Valmont Contingency.”
 Since I’ve been an editor probably longer than she’s been alive — I first held the job title at the tender age of fourteen — I think mine was better.
 She would probably disagree.

 During the 3.5 months I was waiting for Carina to decide, I developed an idea for a lead-in novella to the diaspora series that will make Carina’s “ownership” of the first full-length book irrelevant; I can have my “permafree” (that’s a technical term) novella, the first book at $2.99, and then…whatever I want, since I’m the owner of my new publisher.